devisechain/Devise/README.rst

 In order to access the Devise blockchain, you need to i) have enough DVZ tokens, ii) fund your escrow account with us in DVZ, iii) submit a bid, and iv) request data from the API if your bid is successful.

-Here are a few ways of buying DVZ tokens in our initial sale:
+Our initial token sale requires all buyers (investment managers) to undergo KYC.
+Only whitelisted addresses can buy Devise tokens.
+To be whitelisted, send us an email at devise_beta@pit.ai.
+Once you've been whitelisted, here are a few ways of buying DVZ tokens:

 .. code-block:: python